Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: System Model and Problem Formulation

-In the following, we introduce two models describing the \ac{eo}, referred to as the \emph{\ac{eo} model} and the \emph{approximate \ac{eo} model}.
+We introduce two models describing the \ac{eo}, referred to as the \emph{\ac{eo} model} and the \emph{simplified \ac{eo} model}.
 Both are described by their spatial states $\V{p}_n$, $\V{v}_n$, $\V{b}_n$, and extent state $\V{X}_n$, as summarized in Table~\ref{tbl:rvs}.
-Note that we use the same symbol for the extent state vector, $\V{X}_n$, in both the \ac{eo} model and the approximate \ac{eo} model, and explicitly indicate the model when a distinction is necessary.
+Note that we use the same symbol for the extent state vector, $\V{X}_n$, in both the \ac{eo} model and the simplified \ac{eo} model, and explicitly indicate the model when a distinction is necessary. {Although the physical size of the extended object is assumedly constant, the extent parameters $\bm{X}_n$ are modelled as time-dependent states in the Bayesian filter, because their true values are unknown and must be inferred and gradually refined over time during the sequential estimation process.}

-\subsection{EO Model}
+\subsubsection{EO Model}

-Previous studies have shown that scatter points are primarily located along the surface of the \ac{eo}, exhibiting a truncated \ac{fov}, as described in~\cite{Ambroziak2016, WildingPIMRC2020}.
+Previous studies have shown that scatter points are primarily located along the surface of the \ac{eo}, exhibiting a truncated \ac{fov}, as described in~\cite{Hoher2022, WildingPIMRC2020}.
 As illustrated in Fig.~\ref{fig:Modelideal}, the proposed \ac{eo} scattering model assumes that scatter points originate from an annular sector on the \ac{eo}'s surface, where they are uniformly distributed.
-The \ac{eo} is modeled as an ellipse with semi-major axis $a_n$, semi-minor axis $b_n$, and radial width $w_n$ of the annular sector.
-The extent state is defined as $\V{X}_n = [a_n\;\; b_n\;\; w_n]^\text{T}$.
+The \ac{eo} is modeled as an ellipse with semi-major axis $l_n$, semi-minor axis $w_n$, and radial width $\delta_n$ of the annular sector.
+The extent state is defined as {$\V{X}_n = [l_n\;\; w_n\;\; \delta_n]^\text{T}$}.